 GST is a non-discriminatory tax, and its effect will be seen across verticals.
-In this article, we will look at the effects of the new tax on the hospitality and tourism industry.
+In this article, we will look at the effects of the GST on the hospitality and tourism industry.

 Pre and Post GST: How the Situation Has Changed

 The hospitality industry, like every other sector in the Indian economy, was liable to pay multiple taxes (VAT, luxury tax, and service tax) under the previous VAT regime.
 A hotel where the room tariff exceeded INR 1,000, was liable for service tax at 15 percent.
 An abatement of 40% was allowed on the tariff value, thus bringing the effective rate of service tax down to 9%.
 The Value Added Tax (ranging between 12 percent to 14.5 percent) and luxury tax, would apply on top of this.
 However, for restaurants, there was 60% abatement which meant that the service tax was charged at an effective rate of 6% on the F&B bills, apart from VAT (12 percent to 14.5%).
 Bills for bundled services like social functions (seminars, marriage etc.), were taxed with an abatement of 30%.
 The cascading effect of the VAT regime where the end consumer paid a tax on tax, increases the end cost.
 Hoteliers and hospitality businesses did not get any input tax credit on the taxes they paid, as central taxes like service tax, could not be set off against state taxes (VAT) and vice-versa.